-The Offering Securities we are offering units, each consisting of one share of our common stock, one Series A Warrant to purchase one share of our common stock and one Series B Warrant to purchase one additional share of common stock and one additional Series A Warrant to purchase one additional share of common stock at a price per unit equal to \$ .
-The Series A Warrants (including the Series A Warrants issuable upon exercise of the Series B Warrants) will be exercisable immediately and expire on the fifth anniversary of the initial date of issuance at an initial exercise price per share equal to \$ .
+The Offering Securities we are offering 9,000,000 units, each consisting of one share of our common stock, 0.75 of one Series A Warrant to purchase one share of our common stock and one Series B Warrant to purchase one additional share of common stock and 0.75 of one additional Series A Warrant to purchase one additional share of common stock at a price per unit equal to \$.
+The Series A Warrants (including the Series A Warrants issuable upon exercise of the Series B Warrants) will be exercisable immediately and expire on the fifth anniversary of the initial date of issuance at an initial exercise price per share equal to \$.
 See "Description of Securities-Series A Warrants."
-The Series B Warrants are exercisable immediately at an initial exercise price of \$ The Series B Warrants will expire at the close of business on the 90th trading day following the date of issuance.
+The Series B Warrants are exercisable immediately at an initial exercise price of \$.
+The Series B Warrants will expire at the close of business on the 90th trading day following the date of issuance.
 See "Description of Securities-Series B Warrants."
-Common stock we are offering Shares, excluding the shares underlying the Series A Warrants and Series B Warrants.
-Common stock to be outstanding after this offering shares, excluding the shares underlying the Series A Warrants and Series B Warrants.
+Warrants we are offering 6,750,000 Series A Warrants to purchase 6,750,000 shares of common stock (13,500,000 Series A Warrants to purchase 13,500,000 shares of common stock if all of the Series B Warrants offered hereby are exercised) 9,000,000 Series B Warrants to purchase 9,000,000 shares of common stock and 6,750,000 Series A Warrants to purchase 6,750,000 shares of common stock Common stock we are offering 9,000,000 shares, excluding the shares underlying the Series A Warrants and Series B Warrants.
+Common stock to be outstanding after this offering $21,\!385,\!016$ shares, excluding the shares underlying the Series A Warrants and Series B Warrants.
 Use of proceeds We expect to use the net proceeds from this offering (including any resulting from the exercise of the warrants, if any) to fund the clinical and regulatory development of clinical studies, commercialization of our products, obtaining regulatory approvals, as well as for working capital and other general corporate purposes, including funding the costs of operating as a public company.
 See "Use of Proceeds."
 Dividend policy We have never declared or paid any dividends to the holders of our common stock and we do not expect to pay cash dividends in the foreseeable future.
 We currently intend to retain any earnings for use in connection with the expansion of our business and for general corporate purposes.
-NASDAQ Capital Market symbol for common stock DCTH Risk factors See "Risk Factors" and other information included or incorporated by reference in this prospectus for a discussion of the factors you should carefully consider before deciding to invest in our securities Transfer agent and registrar American Stock Transfer and Trust Company, LLC
+NASDAQ Capital Market symbol for common stock DCTH Risk factors See "Risk Factors" and other information included or incorporated by reference in this prospectus for a discussion of the factors you should carefully consider before deciding to invest in our securities

+American Stock Transfer and Trust Company, LLC

-Unless otherwise indicated, all information in this prospectus is based on 12,385,016 shares of common stock outstanding on June 11, 2015 and excludes the following:
+Unless otherwise indicated, all information in this prospectus is based on 12,385,016 shares of common stock outstanding on June 30, 2015 and excludes the following: